|

 and the Northern

-Territory until 2012, and in Victoria
+Territory until 2012, and Victoria

-until 2003.
-A routine outcome of the winner-take-all
+outcome of the winner-take-all

 Senate elections before 1949